danny@intricatecloud:~/blog$ cat << EOF

 </body>

-In the 2 examples above, we defined a callback called handleCredentialResponse
+In the 2 examples above, we defined a callback called handleCredentialResponse, this allows us to get the details about the user after signing in.

 function handleCredentialResponse(response) {